numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 is finished, this NEP proposes to start implementation in an incremental way.
 This means that in a first step the ``DType`` classes will be added, with all, or most, new exposed API points giving a ``PreliminaryDTypeAPIWarning``.
-This means starting the implementation further defined in NEP 42.

 This allows for smaller patches and further future changes.
 In these first steps no, or only very limited, new C-API shall be exposed.